Where to Find the Best Cakes in the World

-We’ve been eagerly counting down the days, and now the wait is finally over: the Great British Bake Off is back!
-Weeks of mouth-watering cakes, pastries and, my personal favourite, hot buttery breads, are stretched out tantalisingly before us, just waiting to be devoured.
-I love discovering a new destination, but after I’ve had my fill of sightseeing, you’ll most likely find me hunting down the nearest bakery or happily sat in a picturesque square with a hot drink and a giant slab of cake.
-To celebrate the return of the BBC show and in the spirit of all things baking, we’ve picked out some of the best patisseries around the globe, so you can track down the best cakes in the world.
+We just love The Great British Bake Off!
+Weeks of mouth-watering cakes, pastries and, my personal favourite, hot buttery breads.
+I love discovering a new destination, but after I’ve had my fill of sightseeing, you'll most likely find me hunting down the nearest bakery or happily sat in a picturesque square with a hot drink and a giant slab of cake.
+To celebrate the return of the Channel 4 show and in the spirit of all things baking, we’ve picked out some of the best patisseries around the globe, so you can track down the best cakes in the world.
 You can thank us later:

 Dominique Ansel Bakery, New York